leapicard/DGINN/README.md

 # Identifier of the reference sequence for steps outside of blast and positiveSelection
 queryName:

-# Determines if Blast is performed against local or NCBI databases (default: True)
+# Determines if Blast is performed against NCBI databases (default: True)
 remote:

 # NCBI API key to increase Blast speed, obtainable from the NCBI